Skip to content

 In which businesses does Kemira operate?

-Kemira is a global leader in sustainable chemical solutions for water intensive industries.
-We provide best suited products and expertise to improve our customers’ product quality, process and resource efficiency.
-We have two segments: Pulp & Paper and Industry & Water.
+Kemira is a global leader in sustainable chemical solutions for water-intensive industries.
+We provide the best suited products and expertise to improve our customers’ product quality, process and resource efficiency.
+We have three business units: Water Solution, Packaging & Hygiene Solutions and Fiber Essentials

-• coagulants and polymers for wastewater and freshwater treatment for both municipal and industrial customers
+• Provides water treatment solutions for both municipal and industrial water treatment facilities

 Where does Kemira want to grow?